Noncommutative Solitons and Quasideterminants: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this article, we have presented B\"acklund transformations for the noncommutative anti-self-dual Yang-Mills equation with $G=GL(2)$ and constructed from a simple seed solution a series of exact noncommutative Atiyah-Ward ansatz solutions expressed explicitly in terms of quasideterminants.
-We have also discussed the origin of this transformation in the framework of noncommutative twistor theory.
+In this paper, we have presented the B\"acklund transformations for the noncommutative anti-self-dual Yang-Mills equation with $G=GL(2)$ and constructed a series of the exact noncommutative Atiyah-Ward ansatz solutions in terms of quasideterminants.

-These results could be applied also to lower-dimensional systems via the results on the noncommutative Ward's conjecture including noncommutative monopoles, noncommutative KdV equations and so on, and might shed light on a profound connection between higher-dimensional integrable systems related to twistor theory and lower-dimensional ones related to Sato's theory.
+The quasideterminants play important roles in the construction of noncommutative soliton solutions not only for the noncommutative anti-self-dual Yang-Mills equation, but also various lower-dimensional noncommutative integrable equations \cite{DiMH2}-\cite{SaPe}.

+Such common properties have been revealed in the study of the noncommutative extension; however, even within the commutative limit, it gives us a new insight.
+Various properties and identities of the quasideterminants are actually very useful and suitable for the noncommutative soliton theory.
+Surprisingly, obtaining a proof by using the quasideterminants is sometimes easier than achieving the same end by using the commutative determinants!
+This suggests that the quasideterminants might be more essential than the usual determinants in the context of soliton theories. (even within the commutative limit!)
+In Sato's theory of solitons, the Pl\"ucker relations of the Wronskian play crucial roles.
+The present results would suggest the possibility of both noncommutative extension and higher-dimensional extension of his theory.
+It might be time to reconsider a formulation of Sato's theory of (noncommutative) anti-self-dual Yang-Mills equations from the viewpoint of quasideterminants.
+(For commutative discussions, see e.g. \cite{Takasaki_CMP, MOS})